BUILTNYU/EVQUARIUM/README.md

         "Number of EVs" : the number of EVs to be charged per unit time at that location (int64)

+Note that in the small example we give in the script, there are extra columns storing the coordinates of the EV locations.
+These are not necessary for code running.

 2. Prepare Charging Station csv file

     Note: Within each charging station, all the chargers are of the same type (Level 2 or DC Fast).
 If some charging stations have both Level 2 and DC Fast chargers, please seperate each of them as 2 charging stations at the same location.